w3f/polkadot-wiki/docs/learn/learn-guides-assets-ledger.md

 :::info

-As mentioned above, a {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}} Ledger account will also be available on the Asset Hub.
+As mentioned above, a {{ polkadot: Polkadot :polkadot}}{{ kusama: Kusama :kusama}} Ledger account will also be available on the AssetHub.

 :::